 Easy, Secure Deployment

 Easily and securely deployed in any environment with end-to-end, PKI and HMAC-based encryption at multiple levels

 Deploys In Minutes

-Each CloudReady sensor has it own set of requirements, specifications and configuration.
-Using the Exoprise Management Client, customers configure and validate before deployment to a single or multiple sites at once.
-Our guided setup wizards guarantee an easy an successful deployment.
+Each CloudReady sensor has its own set of requirements and configuration.
+Using the Exoprise Management Client, customers configure and validate before deployment to a single or multiple sites.
+Our guided setup wizards guarantee an easy and successful deployment.